ChameleonCloud/docs/source/technical/kvm/kvm_gui.rst

 ``CC-CentOS7`` image requires at least an ``m1.small`` flavor.

 **If you have a lease for a GPU-enabled flavor**, you will see a special flavor associated with your active lease in this menu.
+GPU-enabled flavors are displayed with the prefix ``reservation:`` followed by the lease identifier (e.g., ``reservation:aa46132b-5d2a-4d13-b234-46684b02399f``).
 Select this flavor to launch your GPU-enabled instance.
 See the section on `Creating Leases for VMs with GPUs <#kvm-create-lease>`_ for more information.